#preservetheolivetrees - UNESCO World Olive Tree Day, 26th November 2024

 IMMEDIATE action is required before it is too late to preserve this unique world heritage and to avoid an incalculable ecological, cultural and economic tragedy and the decimation of the world heritage that the thousand year old trees represent.
 There is a maximum of two years before all the trees are infected.

-A.M.O šŸŒ³ Puglia (Alberi Monumentali di Ostuni) association is a non profit making organisation to preserve the ancient olive trees around Ostuni by grafting selected trees still not infected and spraying all the trees with a sustainable land management protocol.
+A.M.O š³ Puglia (Alberi Monumentali di Ostuni) association is a non profit making organisation to preserve the monumental olive trees in Puglia, by grafting selected trees still not infected and spraying all the trees with treatments in a sustainable land management protocol.

-We hope to create a legacy for future generations and protect the heart of the Pugliese culture and traditions in a unique joint project between private individuals, the City of Ostuni, Puglia region and Europe.
+We hope to create a legacy for future generations and protect the Pugliese landscape in a unique joint project between private owners, the association and with the help of the city, the region and Europe

 What is Xylella and why is it so deadly?